If you've blocked our ad, please consider unblocking it.

-The EGG-HVC-D01 in the prototype has a different design.
-The robot is entirely gray, the feet are flat with sharp edges, and it has pincers rather than the shields from the final version.
+- The EGG-HVC-D01 has a different design: the robot is entirely gray, the feet are flat with sharp edges, and it has pincers rather than the shields from the final version.
 In the Bad Future, parts of the robot are red, while in the Good Future they are lilac.

 - The beginning of the first two Acts are different.
 Act 2, for instance, has more tubes to go down.

 - At the beginning of Act 1, Metal Sonic is able to electrify Sonic.

 - The yellow cups do not function properly yet.
 They'll catch Sonic, but he won't get sucked inside and will simply freeze there, playing the last animation he was in prior to touching it (jumping or running) until he is freed.
 The cups won't earn you any points yet, either.

 - The glass bumpers don't have a breaking animation yet and won't award any points for breaking them.

 - A strange group of three spinning teleporter-like objects that don't appear in the final can be placed with Debug Mode.
 When Sonic jumps into one, he freezes in place and they light up, then he teleports to another object in the group.